 - Discuss locational marginal pricing (LMP) and its characteristics

-- Review regulatory oversight of RTOs/ISOs and anti-manipulation authority of FERC
+- Review the regulatory oversight of RTOs/ISOs and anti-manipulation authority of FERC

-- Identify the basics of power marketing, trading, and hedging
+- Discuss the basics of power marketing, trading, and hedging

-- Review an introduction to developing commodity price risk hedging strategies
+- Discuss an introduction to developing commodity price risk hedging strategies

 - Review the fundamentals of risk oversight

-- Gain an overview of common financial instruments
+- Review an overview of common financial instruments

 - Discuss typical energy market participants and their risk profiles and implications on risk oversight

-- Review the lifecycle of energy transactions from inception through accounting and settlement
+- Assess the lifecycle of energy transactions from inception through accounting and settlement

 - Discuss the basics of energy commodity regulatory requirements